 Distracted driving has become an escalating and deadly problem.
-The National Highway Traffic Safety Administration recorded 2,841 distracted driving-related deaths on our nation’s roads in 2018 – 7.8% of all crash fatalities that year.
+The National Highway Traffic Safety Administration continues to record thousands of distracted driving-related deaths on our nation’s roads every year.

-While the number was down from 2017, we have a long way to go considering this is an avoidable risk.
+Since the pandemic, distracted driving behaviors have only increased.
 NHTSA reminds everyone that texting while driving and otherwise driving distracted – by phones, passengers, eating, drinking or even tuning the radio – are dangerous, and often illegal, habits.

 While distracted driving can take many forms – using GPS, applying makeup, interacting with other passengers, sipping hot coffee – the most dangerous behavior is texting and driving.
 The bottom line is this: If your attention is anywhere other than on the road, you’re distracted.